 - 1 can (14 ounces) sweetened condensed milk

-- 1 cup hot fudge cooled to room temperature (see note)
+- 1 cup hot fudge sauce (at room temperature — see note)

-- Pour the heavy cream into a separate mixing bowl or the bowl of a stand mixer.
-On medium-high speed, whip the cream until it holds stiff peaks (3 minutes – less if you’re using a stand mixer).
+- Pour the heavy cream and vanilla extract into a large mixing bowl or the bowl of a stand mixer.
+On medium-high speed, whip the cream until it holds stiff peaks, about 3 minutes (less if you’re using a stand mixer).

-- Scoop one large spoonful of the whipped cream and mix it gently into the sweetened condensed milk mixture.
-Add the rest of the whipped cream and fold it in until it is smooth and silky.
-A few small lumps may remain.
-It’s important not to over mix as that will deflate the mixture.
+- Add sweetened condensed milk to whipped cream.
+Fold together until just combined and silky and smooth.
+A few small lumps may remain, it’s important not to over mix as that will deflate the mixture.

 - Take pan out of the freezer and stir to mix in frozen portions.
 Put spoonfuls of room temperature hot fudge on top, and then gently swirl in hot fudge, using a table knife..
 Don’t over mix, you want to see swirls of hot fudge.

 - Cover pan tightly with foil.
 Freeze for at least 6 hours or until firm.

 - The hot fudge sauce should be at room temperature.
 Make homemade hot fudge or use store bought hot fudge topping.

-- Create your own signature ice cream: Crush a handful of Oreo cookies and swirl them into the partially frozen ice cream.
+- Create your own signature ice cream.
+Here’s some ideas: Crush a handful of Oreo cookies and swirl them into the partially frozen ice cream.
 Swirl in caramel topping and a handful of peanuts.
 Try strawberry, blueberry, or cherry jam swirls.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.